-Approximately 2.4 acres of potential new permanent impervious surfaces would be added depending on the flyover structure type chosen.
-The additional impervious area prevents runoff from naturally dispersing and infiltrating into the ground, resulting in increased concentrated flow.
-However, the proposed Project would incorporate DPP BMPs (see Table 3.10-3).
-DPPs are permanent measures, such as permanent fiber rolls, to address additional stormwater created by the increase in impervious surfaces and collect flows to reduce pollution discharges (for example, reduce erosion, manage non-stormwater discharges) after construction is complete.
+Table 3.10-3).
+DPPs are permanent design features, such as permanent fiber rolls, to address additional stormwater created by the increase in impervious surfaces and collect flows to reduce pollution discharges (for example, reduce erosion, manage non-stormwater discharges) after construction is complete.

-The proposed Project is subject to the IGP which regulates stormwater discharges from any facility associated with 10 broad categories of industrial activities, including rail activities.
-As such, the proposed Project will incorporate BMPs and Treatment BMPs (identified in Table 3.10-4) that will minimize these effects by requiring the proposed Project to examine and evaluate long-term treatment control BMPs, such as biofiltration or bioretention systems or trash control devices, consistent with the requirements of the IGP.
+The Project is subject to the IGP which regulates stormwater discharges from any facility associated with 10 broad categories of industrial activities, including rail activities.
+As such, the Project will incorporate BMPs and Treatment BMPs (identified in Table 3.10-4) that will minimize these effects by requiring the Project to examine and evaluate long-term treatment control BMPs, such as biofiltration or bioretention systems or trash control devices, consistent with the requirements of the IGP.
 Treatment BMPs collect stormwater runoff and treat the stormwater through various methods of filters or infiltration.